EpsilonSolutions/netscaler-command-reference/docs/gslb/gslb-vserver/gslb-vserver.md

 State of the gslb vserver.

 <b>ipType</b>
-The IP type for this GSLB vserver.NOTE: This attribute is deprecated.
+The IP type for this GSLB vserver.

 <b>dnsRecordType</b>
 The IP type for this GSLB vserver.